-Statement of Accounts approved at the Finance and Audit Scrutiny Committee meeting held on 30 August 2017.
+Statement of Accounts approved at the

-Chair of the Meeting Councillor Barrott
+Chair of the Meeting Councillor

 The Head of Finance's Responsibilities

 The Head of Finance is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the C.I.P.F.A. / L.A.S.A.A.C.
 Code of Practice on Local Authority Accounting in the United Kingdom (the Code):